-At least eighteen credits (including at least two 200-level Plant Biology courses) selected in consultation with your advisor.
-An upto-date list of approved courses for this concentration may be found on the department's website.
+At least eighteen credits (including at least two 200-level plant biology courses) selected in consultation with the student's advisor.
+An up-to-date list of approved courses for this concentration may be found on the department's website.

 Ecology and Evolutionary Biology of Plants This concentration offers broad training in organismal biology, with emphasis on population and physiological ecology, community structure and function, and plant evolution and diversity.
 Students choose from a menu of options in fulfilling most requirements; this flexible curriculum enables students to select from a wide range of courses while achieving proficiency in the ecology and evolution of plants.
-Students are encouraged to initiate an independent research project with one of our faculty.
+Students are encouraged to initiate an independent research project with a member of the departmental faculty.

-In addition to the basic course requirements for our departmental major (listed above), this concentration has the following requirements and electives.
+In addition to the basic course requirements for the departmental major (listed above), this concentration has the following requirements and electives.

-Concentration Requirements (twelve credits):

-PBIO 108, 109 BCOR 102
+Concentration Requirements (twelve credits): PBIO 108 and 109 BCOR 102

-Concentration Electives (fifteen+ credits)
+Concentration Electives (fifteen+ credits):

-At least fifteen credits (including at least one ecology course and two 200-level Plant Biology courses) selected in consultation with your advisor.
+At least fifteen credits (including at least one ecology course and two 200-level plant biology courses) selected in consultation with the student's advisor.
 An up-to-date list of approved courses for this concentration may be found on the department's website.

 Plant Molecular Biology This concentration focuses on the inner workings of plants at the molecular, cellular, and organismal levels.
 Although the basic cellular functions of plants are the same as those of animals, plants face unique challenges and have evolved interesting solutions.
 To understand the unique biology of plants within a context of what is known about other organisms, courses examining the biochemistry and molecular biology of plants are supplemented by courses on the molecular functions and development of other organisms.
-In addition to coursework, students are encouraged to get hands-on laboratory experience by taking advantage of the many opportunities to participate in independent research with department faculty.
+In addition to course work, students are encouraged to get hands-on laboratory experience by taking advantage of the many opportunities to participate in independent research with departmental faculty.

-In addition to the basic course requirements for our departmental major (listed above), this concentration has the following requirements and electives:
+In addition to the basic course requirements for the departmental major (listed above), this concentration has the following requirements and electives:

-Concentration Requirements (twelve - sixteen credits):

-PBIO 185, 187 or BIOC 205, 206, 207 MMG 101 BCOR 103
+Concentration Requirements (twelve - sixteen credits): PBIO 185, 187 or BIOC 205, 206, 207 MMG 101 BCOR 103

-Concentration Electives (twelve+ credits)
+Concentration Electives (twelve+ credits):

-At least twelve credits (including at least two 100- or 200-level Plant Biology courses) selected in consultation with your advisor.
-An upto-date list of approved courses for this concentration may be found on the department's website.
-To learn more about our undergraduate program, visit the Plant Biology Department web site at www.uvm.edu/~plantbio/.
+At least twelve credits (including at least two 100- or 200-level plant biology courses) selected in consultation with the student's advisor.
+An up-to-date list of approved courses for this concentration may be found on the department's website.
+To learn more about the undergraduate program, visit the Plant Biology department's website at www.uvm.edu/~plantbio/.

-Plant And Soil Science Department
+Plant and Soil Science Majors

-Majors in the Plant and Soil Science Department include both Ecological Agriculture and Sustainable Landscape Horticulture that allow students to expand their knowledge of science and apply it to plant production, landscape design, and environmental issues related to plants, insects, soil, and water management.
-Our program provides a unique, interdisciplinary opportunity to study plant/soil ecosystems that are managed for food, feed or fiber production, for landscape purposes, or for recycling/waste utilization, areas that are very important from societal and environmental perspectives.
-Our faculty represents the disciplines of entomology, soil science, horticulture, landscape design, agronomy, plant pathology, and water pollution control.
+Majors in the Department of Plant and Soil Science include both Ecological Agriculture and Sustainable Landscape Horticulture that allow students to expand their knowledge of science and apply it to plant production, landscape design, and environmental issues related to plants, insects, soil, and water management.
+This program provides a unique, interdisciplinary opportunity to study plant/soil ecosystems that are managed for food, feed or fiber production, for landscape purposes, or for recycling/waste utilization, areas that are very important from societal and environmental perspectives.
+PSS faculty represent the disciplines of entomology, soil science, horticulture, landscape design, agronomy, plant pathology, and water pollution control.